Souvenir Story: The Yule Lads of Iceland

 This store radiates the magic of Christmas.
 Twinkling lights, shiny baubles, holiday figurines.
 We wandered around, until we saw it: A massive leg of smoked lamb dangling from the ceiling in the middle of the shop.
 What?!
 The merchant hurried over to us, knife in hand, expertly cutting off a piece of the meat.
 “It’s an Icelandic Christmas tradition.”
 He explained.

 I picked Bjúgnakrækir, not only because “sausage swiper” is absolutely hilarious, but the craftsmanship devoted to his creation showed through his wayward beard and strung sausages and knitted clothes.
 He’s handmade by a local artist, Kristín Þorgeirsdóttir, who only makes a limited number of these per year.
 No Yule Lad is like the other.
-This is truly a unique Icelandic souvenir.
+This is truly a unique souvenir from Iceland.

 I also feel like Bjúgnakrækir is kind of my spirit lad – if I were to be a particular holiday nuisance, I would probably be swiping food too.
 I wouldn’t say no to a food crime of opportunity, especially for a good kielbasa or bratwurst.